AS9100 Certification Cost: What Aerospace Companies Should Expect

 Is AS9100 more expensive than ISO 9001?

 Yes.
-It includes additional aerospace requirements such as product safety, configuration management, and counterfeit part prevention.
+AS9100 introduces additional requirements including product safety, configuration management, and counterfeit part prevention.

 Does employee count affect cost?

 Yes.
-Certification bodies calculate audit duration partly based on employee count.
+Certification bodies calculate audit duration partly based on employee count, which directly impacts cost.

 Contact us.